Pilgrim Visits: Canterbury Cathedral

 It is also possible to visit a modern sculpture marking the spot of St Thomas Becket’s martyrdom.
 It was installed in 1986, and the dramatic sculpture represents four swords for the four knights (two metal swords with reddened tips and their two shadows).
 The design is the work of Giles Blomfield of Truro.

-Before the sculpture was installed, Saint Pope John Paul II knelt and prayed with the Archbishop of Canterbury in 1982 and a plaque (see above) can be seen here.
+Before the sculpture was installed, Saint Pope John Paul II knelt and prayed with the Archbishop of Canterbury in 1982.

 In addition to places associated with Saint Thomas Beckett, the visitor can see the tombs of King Henry IV of England; the great medieval hero, the Black Prince; and various tombs of some Archbishop’s of Canterbury – plus much more.
 As a small aside: King Henry IV’s son, King Henry V had two Carmelite friars as confessors during his reign: Stephen Patrington and Thomas Netter.